ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 ## Registering Cell Renderers with Columns

-See the section [registering custom components](/components/#registering-custom-components) for details on registering and using custom cell renderers.
+See the section [registering custom components](/components/#registering-custom-components) for details on registering and using custom Cell Renderers.

 ## Component Refresh

-Component refresh needs a bit more explanation.
+Component Refresh needs a bit more explanation.
 Here we go through some of the finer details.

 [[only-javascript]]
 md-include:component-refresh-general.md